 If people are commenting, sharing, and engaging with your social media posts, emails, or videos, make sure to comment back.
 If people are taking the time to respond to a question or comment on an idea, you want to make sure they feel heard.
 As your audience grows this will become harder to get to everyone but will be even more important.

 Your long-time listeners will appreciate the shout-outs and comments as you start to build your audience.
-Not only is it polite to respond to messages, engaging with your audience can help you build new ideas for upcoming episodes or help you get other industry leaders on your podcast.
+Not only is it polite to respond to messages, but engaging with your audience can help you build new ideas for upcoming episodes or help you get other industry leaders on your podcast.

 9. Create an incentive contest or program for your listeners.

 If you’re having trouble getting people to go on the different platforms and leaving a review or a comment, you might want to consider running an incentive contest.
 For example, you might have a bunch of brand swag laying around your office collecting dust, why not offer that to your listeners?
 They get something for free, promote your brand, and you get a review on your podcast.
-That a win-win-win.
+That is a win-win-win.

 You can tell your audience to leave a review on iTunes, post a picture of their review on social media with your podcast’s hashtag and they will be entered to win a prize, or the first 20 people to do so can get a t-shirt, mug, or other swag.